 When planning your monthly expenses, you could use the money saved to make extra payments on your mortgage.
 Prepaying on a mortgage will reduce the length of time needed to pay it off and the amount of interest you'll pay overall.

 You could also use the money saved to pay down your other debts.
 Paying down your credit card balances is an effective way to both lower your debt-to-income ratio and increase your credit score, both of which are beneficial when applying for a mortgage.
-If you don't have many debts, consider investing the extra money in an interest-bearing account that can someday be used for a down payment on a home.
+If you don't have many debts, consider allocating the extra money to an interest-bearing account that can someday be used for the down payment on your home.

 We are committed to helping you reach your potential.
-To learn more about how refinancing your student loans could help you reach your saving goals, check out our refinance calculator, call 866-999-0142 to speak with one of our Student Lending Specialists, or visit your nearest Citizens Bank branch.
+To learn more about how refinancing your student loans could help you reach your saving goals, check out our education refinance loan calculator, call 1-877-405-2262 to speak with one of our Student Lending Specialists, or visit your nearest Citizens Bank branch.

 The zip code you entered is served by Citizens One, the brand name for Citizens Bank's lending business outside of our 11‑state branch footprint.
 Under the Citizens One brand we offer Auto Loans, Credit Cards, Mortgages, Personal Loans and Student Loans.
 To learn more, please visit: